 - Yellow Pea Shoot Salad Recipe with Champagne Mustard Vinaigrette

-Meligyris is the producer of the four Greek honeys that we have in our Spoonabilities e-pantry.
+Meligyris is the producer of the Greek honey we used for this recipe.
 If you’re curious about how they harvest and package their honey, watch this video.
 Warning: If you don’t like or are scared of bees, don’t watch.
 If you want to jump from the harvesting of the honey to the packaging, start at around minute 4:30.
 Enjoy!!